waldensailor/git_bash/readme.txt

-Git is a version control system. my name is churen tyan
+git is a version control system. my name is churen tyan
 Git is free software.